 Undescended testes may cause subfertility and are associated with testicular carcinoma, mainly in the undescended testis and particularly with intra-abdominal malposition.
 However, in patients with one undescended testis, 10% of cancers develop on the normal side.
 In untreated cases of intra-abdominal testes, testicular torsion may occur, manifesting as an acute abdomen.
 Almost all neonates who present with an undescended testis at birth also have an inguinal hernia (patent processus).

 In about 80% of cases, the scrotum is empty at birth; in the remainder of cases, a testis is palpable in the scrotum at birth but appears to ascend with linear growth because of an ectopic gubernacular attachment that restrains it from following the normal “descent” of the scrotum.
 Inguinal hernia associated with cryptorchidism is rarely symptomatic, but the patent process is often detectable, especially in infants (but less commonly in those with ectopic undescended testes).

 All boys should have a testicular examination at birth and annually thereafter to assess testicular location and growth.

 Undescended and ectopic testes must be distinguished from hypermobile (retractile) testes, which are present in the scrotum but easily retract into the inguinal canal via the cremasteric reflex.
-Diagnosis is by physical examination; a warm environment, warm examiner’s hands, and a relaxed patient are important to avoid stimulating testicular retraction.
+Diagnosis of cryptorchidism is by physical examination; a warm environment, warm examiner’s hands, and a relaxed patient are important to avoid stimulating testicular retraction.

 In patients with a unilateral nonpalpable testis, a descended testis that is larger than expected suggests an atrophic undescended testis; confirmation requires surgical intervention typically via diagnostic laparoscopy to seek an intra-abdominal testis or confirm testicular agenesis.
 However, scrotal or inguinal exploration is sometimes done if a testicular remnant distal to the internal inguinal ring is suspected.